 Course Final Project for Mobile Application Development Course

-This was an app built in fall of 2016 as a final project for iOS development course.
+This was an app built in the fall of 2016 as a final project for iOS development course.
 I worked in a team of 4 members, and we built a money management application that allows the users to register with email, and to track their account balance, spendings, and earnings with cloud synchronizing function.
-Below is some screenshots that represent some core features of the app.
+Below are some screenshots that represent some core features of the app.

-The app is supported by Firebase, a mobile-backend-as-a-service style database service, to save data to and fetch data from cloud.
+The app is supported by Firebase, a mobile-backend-as-a-service style database service, to save data to and fetch data from the cloud.
 User information, including their user ID, user password, account information, and transaction history, are stored in .json style records in the database.

 At the first time the users open the application, they need to register with an email address.
 Once the user has logged in, they can log in to their account automatically on the same device later.

 The user has to use a valid email address and a not too simple password.
 If they forget their password, they can hit “Forget Password?” and get an email with their password in it.
 After logging in, the user will have an empty dashboard.
 Users can start creating new accounts and setting their initial balance.

 Set up accounts

 Then users can use the app to track their spendings and earnings.
 The locations of transactions, photos of receipts, and short notes about the transactions are recorded and uploaded to Firebase.
 Transaction pages are like below.